 The Programming Languages group offers a range of topics for B.Sc. and M.Sc. thesis projects.
 We are excited to work with talented students who want to pursue a bachelor or master thesis with us.
 Please contact anyone from the PL team if you are interested.
 Please also consider our courses, which provide many of the basics needed for doing a thesis with us.

-Below you can find a list of open thesis topics, currently ongoing theses, and an extensive list of finished thesis projects that may serve you as inspiration.
+Below you can find a list of (probably outdated) thesis topics and an extensive list of finished thesis projects that may serve you as inspiration.
+If you're interested in doing a thesis in the PL group, just talk to any of the group members and ask for current topics.

 Open thesis topics